Wellington Region’s second day of Early Dances April 2025

-The event was held in the excellent hall where Tuesday afternoon dancing takes place, St John’s Anglican Church Hall, in Bassett Road, Johnsonville.
-That’s the white church on top of the hill that you can see from the roundabout.
+The event was held in St John’s Anglican Church Hall, in Bassett Road, Johnsonville, the white church on top of the hill.

 The Early Dances Day was “exactly what it says on the tin”, a day (well an afternoon) of dances from the early books (in this case Books 6-12) published by the RSCDS.
 These are dances we don’t do very often these days.

-Book 6 was published in 1930 and Book 12 in 1938, but thanks to the detailed notes provided by Johnsonville tutor Rod Downey, who is also the Region President, we were able to discover that the dances we danced were all from long before then, mostly from around 1750.
+Book 6 was published in 1930 and Book 12 in 1938, but thanks to the detailed notes written by Region President Rod Downey, we were able to discover that the dances we danced were all from long before then, mostly from around 1750.

 See more about the history of the dances, music and formations in Rod’s notes